 The Commission adopted a legislative proposal in May 2022 for a Directive on financial services contracts concluded at a distance.
-The proposed Directive will repeal the DMD and transfer its contents to a new chapter within the Consumer Rights Directive (CRD) and extend certain CRD rules to financial services contracts concluded at a distance.
-Existing DMD protections will also be modernised.
+The Directive entered into force on 18 December 2023.
+The Directive will repeal the DMD and transfer its contents to a new chapter within the Consumer Rights Directive (CRD) and extend certain CRD rules to financial services contracts concluded at a distance.
+Existing DMD protections are also modernised.

 - National implementing measures will need to include targeted amendments to the framework of protections in relation to pre-contractual information, the consumer right to withdrawal, and adequate explanations of proposed financial services contracts, to include a right to the customer to request human intervention where online services (for example chatbots) are used.
-A new protection will also be included regarding online interfaces. - The Council agreed its general approach on the Directive on 28 February 2023 and inter-institutional negotiations took place following the adoption on 28 March 2023 of the Report of European Parliament's Internal Market and Consumer Protection (IMCO) committee.
-Provisional agreement on the proposed Directive was reached on 21 June 2023. - The European Parliament is expected to vote on the proposal at its plenary session on 2 October 2023, following which the proposed Directive is expected to be formally adopted. - The Commission proposal requires member states to transpose the new Directive within 24 months from the date of its adoption.
-That date is also the date by which national implementing measures should apply and the date on which the DMD will be repealed.
+A new protection will also be included regarding online interfaces. - The Council and the European Parliament reached provisional agreement on the proposed Directive on 21 June 2023.
+The Council formally adopted the Directive on 23 October 2023.
+It was published in the Official Journal on 28 November 2023 as Directive (EU) 2023/2673 and entered into force on 18 December 2023. - The Directive requires member states to transpose the rules into national law with 24 months, and to apply them six months later. - The Directive will apply from 19 June 2026.
+The Distance Marketing Directive will be repealed on the same date.